 Derivatives are financial products whose value depends on an underlying asset.
 Debt, equity securities, commodities, indices, and currencies are typical examples of these assets.
-Derivatives can derive their value from almost any underlying asset.
+They can derive their value from almost any underlying asset.

 The derivative in this example is the contract, and the underlying asset is the resource up for purchase.
 If the value of the asset rises over time, the business saves money.
 If the asset drops or rises less than anticipated, the business will lose money.
 For this reason, companies use derivatives to their advantage to lock in the price of the products they need for production in future cases.
 By doing so, they don’t have to worry about the rise and fall of raw materials.